 Every year, the Lewis Center produces research and writing on some of the most crucial issues facing Southern California — from regional economies to housing affordability to traffic congestion.
 Our staff and associated scholars are happy to serve as contacts to help the media report more thoroughly on these issues.

-Issue briefs (or explainers as well like to call them) are short summaries of what is known about particular planning and policy questions.
-Briefs are prepared by our staff, graduate students and associated scholars and are vetted internally.
+Issue briefs are short “explainers” of what is known about particular planning and policy questions.
+Briefs are prepared by our staff, graduate students, and associated scholars, and are vetted internally.
 Some briefs include policy recommendations while others simply provide background information.